Radio Malta: Content

-With the exception of the BBC News, all programmes on Radio Malta are transmitted in the Maltese language.
+All programmes on Radio Malta are transmitted in the Maltese language.
+Its stereophonic transmissions are also accessible in Malta and Sicily on DAB+ block 6A.

 In a survey conducted by the Malta Broadcasting Authority published in September 2019, Radio Malta was classified as the third most "listened to" radio station in Malta and Gozo.
 In the "Daytime Call-in/Request Shows" category, Lilian Maistre's show came first with regards to "Radio Programmes which listeners normally follow".

 In the Audience Survey December 2020 conducted by the Malta Broadcasting Authority published in January 2021, 96% (763 respondents) of all radio listeners use the radio set for listening to radio programmes.
 The radio set is the most used radio reception service for listening to radio, with almost all radio listeners using this as a radio reception service.
 5% (36 respondents) of all radio listeners make use of DAB+.

-The current station's Programmes Manager is Mr. Frans Lia.
+The current Station Manager of Radju Malta, Radju Malta 2 & Magic is Mr. Carlo Borg Bonaci.